brennen04/Campus-Sceduling-System/README.md

 ---

 ## 👨‍💻 Author
-Developed as part of a **Data Structures & Algorithms assignment**, showcasing the application of
+Developed as part of a **Data Structures & Algorithms assignment**, showcasing the application of **Ford-Fulkerson, graph algorithms, and optimization** to a real-world scheduling problem.